-- Converting a regular or traditional IRA to a Roth IRA has been a regular part of tax planning considerations.
+Converting a regular or traditional IRA to a Roth IRA has been a regular part of tax planning considerations.
 The enactment of the Secure Act has some practitioners reconsidering the benefits of a Roth conversion, perhaps a serial conversion in increments are a number of years as a possible means of reducing the negative tax impact of the 10 year rule under the Secure act.
 In other words, rather than waiting to the 10th year end following the death of the plan holder to find all plan assets distributed and taxed in for example an accumulation trust at the highest tax bracket, consider converting in small increments that IRA predeath to Roth IRA status which may reduce the overall tax cost.
-While market values are depressed as a result of the recent stock market decline, it's an opportune time to convert traditional IRAs into Roth IRAs because the value is lower and hence the income tax cost is lower. - Practitioners should be mindful that when guiding clients to convert to a Roth because of market declines should the market decline further the optimal benefit will not have been received.
-Recharacterization of an IRA will no longer permit circumventing the decision once made.
+While market values are depresed as a result of the recent stock market decline, it's an opportune time to convert traditional IRAs into Roth IRAs because the value is lower and hence the income tax cost is lower.
+Practitioners should be mindful that when guiding clients to convert to a Roth benefit will no thave been received.
+Recharacterization of an IRA will no longer